Intel Architecture Labs

 Intel Architecture Labs (IAL) was the personal-computer system research-and-development arm of Intel during the 1990s.

 History and formation

-IAL was created by Intel Vice-president Ron Whittier together with Craig Kinnie and Steven McGeady to develop the hardware and software innovations considered to be lacking from PC OEMs and Microsoft in the late 1980s and 1990s.
+IAL was created by Intel Vice-president Ron Whittier together with Craig Kinnie and Steven McGeady to develop the hardware and software innovations considered to be lacking from PC original equipment manufacturers (OEMs) and Microsoft in the late 1980s and 1990s.
 IAL pursued both hardware and software initiatives, both of which were important factors in the evolution of, and the control of, the PC industry.

 Rivalry with Microsoft

 Around the same time in the PC industry, Microsoft was emerging as the de facto industry standard in PC Operating Systems and software application for the PC.
 As IAL's software ambitions began to overlap with Microsoft's, a rivalry broke out between Intel and Microsoft as it related to the amount of influence, control, and the setting of standards in the rapidly growing PC industry.
 Over time, IAL's work in software projects was gradually de-emphasized after the software efforts collided with similar activities by Microsoft.